 - PenFed Platinum Cash Rewards Visa® Card.
 If you have excellent credit, it's worth jumping through a few hoops to qualify for PenFed's Plus version of this card to earn 5 percent cash back on gas purchases paid at the pump.
 To be considered for the Plus Card you will need a qualifying PenFed product such as a money market savings account or an active checking account with direct deposit ($250 min).
 With the Standard Version of the card you can earn 3 percent cash back on purchases paid at the pump with an introductory annual fee of $0 for the first year then an annual fee of $25.
 You also need to be a member of PenFed Credit Union to be considered for a credit card.
 Limitations and restrictions apply to this offer.
 Fuel purchases for airplanes and boats are not eligible for cash back rewards.

 - TrueEarnings® Card from Costco and American Express.
-Buy gas at any of Costco's popular warehouse clubs, and you can earn a significant annual rewards voucher.
-Terms and restrictions apply.
+Buy gas at a US gas station or at any of Costco's popular warehouse clubs, and you can earn three percent cash back on gasoline on up to $4,000 per year in purchases, then one percent.
+Cash back will be issued as an annual rewards coupon.
+Terms, limitations and restrictions apply.

 While many gas stations still offer affinity credit cards, most CardRatings.com readers know how to find a great gas rewards card that doesn't require loyalty to a single brand.